 Hereford Cathedral Library and Archives present a wide variety of changing exhibitions and displays throughout the year, drawing from our extensive collections.
 Our exhibitions feature manuscript and early printed books, archive documents, artefacts and loan items.
 There are usually three themed exhibitions each year but we also display single items for shorter periods such as the 8th century Hereford Gospels and Magna Carta.
 These displays are located within the Mappa Mundi and Chained Library exhibition.
 Admission to the Temporary Exhibition is included in the Mappa Mundi ticket price.

-The exhibition will be open from Monday 15 September 2014 until Saturday 3 January 2015 (normal admission charges apply).
+The exhibition will be open from Thursday 24 January until Saturday 1 June 2019 (normal admission charges apply).